It’s the early hours of a freezing morning, and Harri Vaarala, a Finnish traffic engineer, is getting ready to go to work.

 Oulu – known around some bicyclists’ circles as the winter cycling capital of the world – is one of the cities with the highest cycling rates in the world, ahead of places like Munich, Cambridge or Shanghai.

-Even then, numbers declined in many cities towards the end of the year, both because of the colder weather and new restrictions imposed in many countries due to a sharp increase in new Covid-19 cases.
+Even then, numbers declined in many cities, both because of the colder weather and new restrictions imposed in many countries due to Covid-19.

 Some critics point to seasonal drop-offs as a reason to limit investments in cycling infrastructure.
 Empty cycle lanes in winter, they say, would be better off filled with moving or parked cars.